Descriptions of Jefferson’s physical appearance and demeanor

 Randolph Jefferson: An Overlooked Primary Suspect

 Randolph Jefferson lived in the vicinity at Snowden Farm, which was half a day’s ride from Monticello.
 When Thomas Jefferson was President and living in Washington DC, Monticello often was kept locked up.
-Jefferson would send advance word he was going to visit Monticello, which prompted friends and relatives to flock there to see him upon his return.
+Jefferson would send advance word to his family that he was going south to visit Monticello, which prompted friends and relatives to flock there to see him upon his return.
 At times guests numbering more than 50 would stay for weeks.
-Therefore whenever he would return to Monticello, all manner of friends and relatives would come to join him, particularly for the funeral of Thomas Jefferson’s daughter Mary in April of 1804, which also happened to be exactly 9 months before the birth of Madison Hemings, one of Sally’s other sons.
+Therefore whenever he would return to Monticello, all manner of friends and relatives would come to join him, particularly for the funeral of Thomas Jefferson’s daughter Mary in April of 1804, which also happened to be exactly 9 months before the birth of Madison Hemings, one of Sally Hemings’ sons and the older brother of Eston Hemings.
 With so many people visiting, there are almost no records of the comings and goings of Randolph, the Carrs’, or of any other close male relatives to Monticello.
 It is simply impossible to claim that Thomas Jefferson was alone at Monticello at any given time, and that none of the other 22 Jefferson family males were present.

 In addition, Eston Hemings’ family’s oral history stated that they were descended from a Jefferson uncle.
 Julia Westerinen told the Washington Post “It was never really talked about in our family… We were told we were related somehow to an uncle of Jefferson’s.”.
 At the time, Randolph Jefferson was known at Monticello as “Uncle” and “Uncle Jefferson.”

-Within days after the birth of Eston Hemings, Randolph Jefferson appeared at Monticello.
-During that visit Randolph drafted his new will with the assistance of his brother Thomas, bequeathing his estate exclusively to his five legitimate sons and daughter.
-Did Thomas or even Randolph’s children come to know of the relationship and encourage him to get his estate in order?
+Within days after the birth of Eston Hemings, Randolph Jefferson strangely appeared at Monticello (there is no known letter inviting him).
+During that visit Randolph drafted his new will with the assistance of his brother Thomas, bequeathing his estate specifically to his five legitimate sons and daughter.
+Did Thomas or even Randolph’s children come to know of a relationship and encourage him to get his estate in order?
 Did Thomas, as the older brother who helped rear Randolph and advise him throughout his life, encourage Randolph to straighten out and change his ways?

-Shortly after Eston’s birth, Sally Hemings was relocated from a private cabin to the south terrace colonnades under main house to live with her sister Critta.
-Could the relocation have been an effort to protect Sally from male visitors such as Randolph?
-Perhaps, because after this move —to the main house and closer to Thomas Jefferson — Sally stopped having children.
-Randolph Jefferson also remarried and within a year had a child with his new wife.
+Shortly after Eston’s birth, Sally Hemings was relocated from her private cabin to the south terrace colonnades under main house to live with her sister Critta.
+Could the relocation have been an effort to protect Sally Hemings from male visitors such as Randolph?
+Perhaps, because after moving out of her solo cabin and into the shared dwelling — closer to Thomas Jefferson — she stopped having children.
+Coincidentally, Randolph Jefferson also remarried and within a year he had a child with his new wife.

-Herb Barger, the Jefferson family genealogist who located the descendants, alerted Foster about Randolph Jefferson being a suspect for paternity who would have the same Jefferson y-DNA.
-Barger also warned Foster about Randolph’s sons being suspects who were known to fraternize with the slave women, particularly Randolph’s son Isham and his distant cousin John Garland Jefferson.
+Herb Barger, the Jefferson family genealogist who located the descendants, alerted Foster about Randolph Jefferson being a prime suspect for paternity who would have the same Jefferson male y-DNA.
+Barger also warned Foster about Randolph’s sons (closer in age to Sally Hemings) being suspects who were known to fraternize with the slave women, particularly Randolph’s son Isham and his distant cousin John Garland Jefferson.
 Isham spent time being reared at Monticello, and John Garland stayed at Monticello to study law.
 In an email, Barger warned Foster early in the study:

 …a Jefferson/Hemings match WOULD NOT NECESSARILY mean the father to be President Jefferson, but possibly Isham (or another Jefferson around that area at that time)….
 I believe CAUTION would be in order if a Jefferson/Hemings match is returned because President Jefferson, Isham and the Field Jefferson blood donors would have the same DNA.

-Foster replied to Barger, thanking him for the information about Isham Randolph Jefferson, saying: “This is exactly the kind of information that will have to be considered if it turns out that there is a Y-chromosomal match, even saying, “the DNA evidence in itself can’t be conclusive for a variety of reasons.”
+Foster replied to Barger, thanking him for the information about Isham Randolph Jefferson, saying: “This is exactly the kind of information that will have to be considered if it turns out that there is a Y-chromosomal match.”
+He even went on to state: “the DNA evidence in itself can’t be conclusive for a variety of reasons.”

 “I have cautioned all concerned that raw results may need interpretation and discussion by those of us with information that may have a bearing on the matter.
 I would like to be IN on the results BEFORE they hit the media because you know, the first headlines are lasting impressions and any corrections and clarifications would be way back on later pages at later dates.
 This topic is too HOT and significant to treat it as another “sensational” headline in today’s fashion.
 The final outcome will have a very profound historical effect (whatever the results may indicate) and should be studied and announced with great care and dignity…”

 So why did Foster depart from the scientific method and never mention Randolph Jefferson, his sons, or any other Jefferson male in the article?
-Why did he withhold crucial evidence of other potential suspects from his co-authors and his editors at Nature?
-Why was his “simplest explanation” of Thomas Jefferson paternity devoid of impartial, unprejudiced consideration of all scientific possibilities?
+Did he withhold crucial evidence of other potential suspects from his co-authors and his editors at Nature, who had they known would likely have insisted the article mention of such paternity candidates?
+Why was his “simplest explanation” of paternity by Thomas Jefferson devoid of impartial, unprejudiced consideration of all scientific possibilities?

 As Professor Traut and others called out the erroneous Nature headline Jefferson fathered slave’s last child as “not a statement of fact,” Steven T. Corneliussen, coincidentally of the Thomas Jefferson National Accelerator Facility, clarified: “In fact, that evidence suggests no specific Jefferson.”